Anjaliyadav-hub/Networking-concept-/README.md

 <h3>7.
 Kubernetes Networking</h3>

-<h3
-Node: Physical or virtual machine in the cluster.>
+Node: Physical or virtual machine in the cluster.

-<h3
-Pod: Smallest deployable unit; has its own IP and network namespace.>
+Pod: Smallest deployable unit; has its own IP and network namespace.

 Networking handled by CNI plugins (Flannel, Cilium).